Training for a 21st Century Fishing Career

 fisheries science, conservation & practice -- boat & fishing gear competency -- business & marketing -- safety & seamanship

 Fishing can be a viable career, especially given growing demand for local, responsibly-sourced seafood.
 But how can you get started in the business?

 Regulations are complex.
 Working at sea can be challenging.
 Selling the product—especially new and emerging fish species that people may not know about—requires business and marketing skills.
 By apprenticing with experienced fishermen, you can gain the knowledge and skills to launch your career in fishing.

-The training program will take 6 to 12 months, including a minimum of 1,000 hours of paid, on-the-job training, and about 100 hours of classroom instruction.
+The training program will take 6 to 12 months, starting with about 100 hours of workshop instruction followed by a minimum of 1,000 hours of paid, on-the-job training.
 Trainees earn money while they work and scholarships will also be available.
 Total estimated costs range from $500 to $1000 before scholarships.

-Candidates must be at least 18, be nominated by a fisherman sponsor, meet program entry criteria, and pass a probationary period before working on boats.
+Candidates must be at least 18, be nominated by a licensed commercial fisherman sponsor, meet program entry criteria, and pass a probationary period before working on boats.

 On the job training: Licensed California commercial fishermen provide training, including hands-on experience before, during and after fishing trips in order to prepare, operate, maintain, repair and stow boats and gear.
 Training also covers the sale of catch.

 After the program, you will have gained a solid foundation in modern commercial fishing skills and an understanding of the environment in which fishermen work.
-At the end of the program, you will receive a certificate that outlines all of your work and classroom accomplishments.
+By the end of the program, you will receive the following certificates or cards: